Summer Work

 Rising Fifth Grade

-Summer Reading: Students entering 5th Grade should explore all of the options in finding books that excite their interests and passions for reading.
+Students entering 5th Grade should explore all of the options in finding books that excite their interests and passions for reading.
 Students will read at least two books.
 Selected books should be on or above grade level.
-In September, we will share what we have read over the summer and respond through writing assignments in English class.
+In September, students should be ready to swap summer reading stories and engage in follow up activities in reading class.

-- Math 4 - Summer Solutions Math 4
+- Math 4 - Summer Solutions Mathematics 4

-- Accelerated Math 4 - Summer Solutions Math 5
+- Accelerated Math 4 - Summer Solutions Intermediate A (IA) (Mathematics 5)

 Rising Sixth Grade

-Summer History: Students entering Grade 6 are required to read one of the biographies below.
-If you are so inclined to read more of the biographies, please feel free to do so.
+Students entering Grade 6 are required to read one of the biographies below.
+If you are so inclined to read more than one of the biographies, please feel free to do so.
 We will learn about each of these famous people in world history throughout the year.
-Follow up/assessment will be discussed in September in each of the history classes.
+Follow-up/assessment will be discussed in September in each of the history classes.
 The required history selection is in addition to any selections above for English.

 Choose one (1) of the following biographies: